Division of Campus Planning, Infrastructure, and Facilities and COVID-19

 Recommended building user actions to help ensure aggregate health and safety:

-- Practice good hygiene (handwashing and cleanliness within your work setting).
+- Practice good hygiene (handwashing and cleanliness within your work setting) and always stay home when ill.

 - Remove and/or clean high-touch shared tools such as break area equipment, computer keyboards, whiteboard markers, remote controls, etc.